 Our ownership of any TRSs will be subject to limitations and our transactions with any TRSs will cause us to be subject to a 100% penalty tax on certain income or deductions if those transactions are not conducted on arm's-length terms.
 Overall, no more than 25% of the value of a REIT's assets may consist of stock or securities of one or more TRSs.
-In addition, the Code limits the deductibility of interest paid or accrued by a TRS to its parent REIT to assure that the TRS is an its parent REIT to a the TRS and its parent REIT that rensactions between a TRS and its parent REIT are not conducted on an arm's-length basis.
+In addition, the Code limits the deductibility of interest paid or accrued by a TRS to its parent REIT to assure that the TRS is subject to an appropriate level of corporate taxation.
+The Code also imposes a 100% excise tax on certain transactions between a TRS and its parent REIT that are not conducted on an arm's-length basis.
 Furthermore, we will monitor the value of our respective investments in any TRSs for the purpose of ensuring compliance with TRS ownership limitations and will structure our transactions with any TRSs on terms that we believe are arm's-length to avoid incurring the 100% excise tax described above.
 There can be no assurance, however, that we will be able to comply with the 25% REIT subsidiaries limitation or to avoid application of the 100% excise tax.